bleonheart/Lilia/documentation/docs/libraries/lia.networking.md

-# Networking Library
+# Networking Library (lia.net)

-This page documents the networking library functions that handle communication between server and clients, including network variables, message passing, and large data transfers.
+This page documents the `lia.net` library functions that handle communication between server and clients, including network variables, message passing, and large data transfers.

 ---

 ## Overview

-The networking library provides a comprehensive system for synchronizing data between the server and clients.
+The `lia.net` library provides a comprehensive system for synchronizing data between the server and clients.
 It includes:

 - **Network Variables**: Global variables stored in `lia.net.globals` that are automatically synchronized across all clients
 - **Message System**: Custom network message registration and sending with automatic serialization
 - **Big Table Transfer**: Chunked transfer of large tables with compression and flow control
 - **Type Safety**: Automatic validation to prevent sending invalid data types (functions, etc.)
+- **Internal State Management**: Queues, buffers, and registries for managing network operations

 All networked data is automatically re-sent to players when they spawn via `PlayerInitialSpawn`.
 Values **must not** contain functions or tables that contain functions, as they cannot be serialized.